tonyduan/transformer-blocks/README.md

 1. Encoder and decoder blocks of the original Transformer paper (Vaswani et al. 2017).
 2. Cross-attention block from the Perceiver IO paper (Jaegle et al. 2022).
 3. Induced point block from the Set Transformer paper (Lee et al. 2019).
-4. Linear attention variants of the above blocks (Katharopoulos et al. 2020).
+4. Linear attention variants of the above (Katharopoulos et al. 2020).

-We implement a pre-normalization scheme (Xiong et al. 2020) with LayerNorm throughout, though optionally ScaleNorm  (Nguyen and Salazar 2019) and RMSNorm (Zhang and Sennich, 2019) are also supported.
+We implement a pre-normalization scheme (Xiong et al. 2020) which supports:

+1. LayerNorm (Ba et al. 2016)
+2. ScaleNorm  (Nguyen and Salazar 2019)
+3. RMSNorm (Zhang and Sennich, 2019)

 #### Scaled Dot-Product Attention